 Who could benefit from investing in real estate note funds?

-We like to say that investing in a real estate note fund is like investing real estate without (the hassles of) the real estate itself, so this strategy often appeals to busy professionals and those who want a purely passive investment.
+We like to say that investing in a real estate note fund is like investing in real estate without (the hassles of) the real estate itself, so this strategy often appeals to busy professionals and those who want a purely passive investment.

-As you’ll see below, real estate note funds can be a great option for investors who are looking for an alternative investment to stocks or government/commercial bonds, don’t have the time or expertise to perform all the requisite research themselves, need something diversified and scalable, and don’t want to have to actively manage the investment… all while enjoying attractive returns with a real estate-backed asset class that tends to perform well in both up and down markets.
+As you’ll see below, real estate or mortgage note funds can be a great option for investors who are looking for an alternative investment to stocks or government/commercial bonds, don’t have the time or expertise to perform all the requisite research themselves, need something diversified and scalable, and don’t want to have to actively manage the investment, all the while enjoying attractive and often consistent returns via a real estate-backed asset.

 What are the Main Advantages of Note Fund Investing?